 But if you are told that none of your requests for accommodations can be provided, it may be time to find an attorney.
 “It’s a legal issue,” says Kleban.
 “If they are unaccommodating, the patient needs to see if they are protected under the law.”

 If you feel you need to seek legal assistance to deal with an unaccommodating workplace, Triage Cancer has resources that can help, Morales says.

-If you are living with MBC and are continuing to work, join the conversation with others who share your experience in the Breastcancer.org Community.
+If you are living with MBC and are continuing to work, join the conversation with members of our Community at Breastcancer.org who share your experience.

 — Last updated on February 10, 2022, 3:55 AM